-If your SaaS or on-prem deployment requires access to any of these components on the Internet, make sure the URLs given in SaaS Domains and IP Ranges are accessible from your network.
+If your SaaS or on-premise deployment requires access to any of these components on the Internet, make sure the URLs given in SaaS Domains and IP Ranges are accessible from your network.

-For on-prem deployments, however, the EUM Server can either be located on the Internet or hosted inside your own data center/network.
-On-premises access points are configured at installation or through the UI.
-See EUM Server Deployment and Events Service Deployment for more information.
+For on-premise deployments, however, the EUM Server can either be located on the Internet or hosted inside your own data center/network.
+On-premise access points are configured at installation or through the UI.
+See EUM Server Deployment for more information.

 How EUM Works with other AppDynamics Products